philbucher/salome-kratos-converter/README.md

     * When a project is saved, the json-file is formatted in a readable way
 * LOG_TIMING: This flag enables timing output in logging
 * READABLE_MDPA: Use this to get a nicely formatted mdpa file.
 Works in most cases, but files are larger (~20%) and mdpa writing takes slightly more time

+## Troubleshooting:
+- Problem: Negative Volume when using tetrahedral elements.
+Try changing the orientation of the geometry (in GEOM module: repair => change orinetation)